omahs/imx-docs/docs/main/learn/funding/common-investor-questions.md

 - What milestones — particularly those related to growth and revenue — you will hit and when?
 - How much equity will you and the founding team maintain?
 (VCs want to make sure founders have enough skin in the game).
 - How much runway will the funding give you?
-- If a token round, what is the cliff/vesting period following token generation event (TGE)? why have you chosen these timeframes?
-(If you are 6+ months away from a TGE, investors will typically expect equity + token warrant deal)
 - If an equity round, what is the exit strategy?

 ## Investors